Dexdash: Differential EXpression Downstream Analysis SHiny app

 User data: experimental results

-There are three data frames containing experimental results, provided by the user.
+The inputs for this function are three data frames containing experimental results, provided by the user.
 As differential expression output differs from tool to tool, it would be difficult to feed them directly into dexdash.
-Therefore, the user needs to rename data frame columns as shown in Table 1.
+Therefore, users need to rename data frame columns as shown in Table 1.
 A fully worked example below demonstrates how to prepare the required data, step by step.

 Table 1: Column names, types and descriptions for data frames with differential expression results (de), expression data (data) and experimental design (metadata).